Susan Campbell (illustrator and author)

-Susan Campbell (born 14 September 1931) is an English illustrator, food writer, garden historian and leading authority on the history of walled kitchen gardens.
+Susan Campbell (14 September 1931 – 2 January 2024) was an English illustrator, food writer, garden historian and leading authority on the history of walled kitchen gardens.

 Biography

 Susan Benson was born in Ruislip, Middlesex, 14 September 1931.
-She trained at the Slade School of Art (1950-1953).
+She trained at the Slade School of Art (1950–1953).
 She worked under her maiden name as an illustrator.
 After marriage to Robin Campbell, she went on to be a food writer, later becoming a garden historian and leading authority on the history of walled kitchen gardens.

 Studying at the Slade, Campbell (then Benson) was a contemporary of Michael Andrews, Euan Uglow, Craigie Aitchison and others.

 In her final year, she was commissioned by the magazine The Sketch to make fortnightly drawings of various towns and social events in the UK.
 She was awarded an Abbey Minor Travelling Scholarship and also won two prizes in a competition run by The Football Association entitled Football and the Fine Arts, one for the drawing section and the other for the etching section.
 With the proceeds of these awards she spent a year living in Sicily, drawing and painting peasant life and living very frugally.

 On returning to England in 1954, she gave up painting and concentrated on illustration and drawing, working initially for The Sunday Times, The Observer, Shell Oil and various magazines.
 Her first book illustration was a collaboration with Nell Dunn, Up the Junction.
 This was followed in 1968 by another collaboration with Dunn on a children's book, Freddy Gets Married.

 In the 1970s, she collaborated with Caroline Conran, food and cookery editor of The Times on Poor Cook, which was designed by Peter Kindersley.
 Conran and Campbell collaborated again a few years later on Family Cook in 1974, and a combination of the two previous books, Bumper Cook in 1978.

-Since 1986, Campbell has been a member of the Guild of Food Writers.
+From 1986, Campbell was a member of the Guild of Food Writers.
 She continued to write and illustrate books and articles on food until 1981, when her interest was diverted to the history of walled kitchen gardens.
 This change of tack was inspired by a visit, some twenty years earlier, to Thomas Pakenham at Tullynally Castle where the vast walled kitchen garden was intact and still in production.
 She had never seen a functioning walled kitchen garden before.
 The garden there, then, was in stark contrast to almost every walled kitchen garden in England, where so many had fallen into dereliction with the decline of the country house following the Second World War.